Ontological Primitives

 The Six Classes

-From Traditional to Autonomous AI
+From Traditional to AI-Autonomous

 Each class is a distinct structural relationship.
 The diagrams show the essential pattern — the entities, the interfaces, and their position relative to the business boundary.